Fredericton, New Brunswick

 The universities had long played a major role in Fredericton's economy and culture.
 The University of New Brunswick (UNB) is Canada's oldest English-language university and the first to create a computer science faculty and offer forest engineering programs.
 Saint Thomas University is Canada's only university focusing exclusively on teaching the liberal arts.
 The Maritime College of Forestry Technology is a business-government co-op that supports excellence in the management of one of Canada's most important natural resources.
 Through Vision 2000, the university sector began to engage in serious ways with both local government and the private sector.
 In 1994, UNB partnered with the city to develop the Knowledge Park, offering office space for knowledge-based businesses.
 The project plan emphasized quality of life with, in addition to office space, wooded areas, walking trails, and both daycare and pre-school facilities onsite.
 By 2007, the Park held three completed buildings totaling 90,000 square feet (8,360 m²) with a fourth 90,000 sf building under construction, and tenants included tech companies such as CGI, SkillSoft and Q1 Labs as well as the Wyndham hotel chain and the owner of the University of Phoenix, the Apollo Group.
 Since then, the Park has attracted more than $80M in infrastructure investment and is a primary career location for hundreds of UNB graduates.
 And Fredericton's innovation district as a whole hosts more than 60 R&D organizations.

 To continue this trend, in 2014, Ignite Fredericton, Planet Hatch and UNB established an MOU for experiential learning.
 The program aims to provide students with as much practical and real-world experience as possible during their studies.
-Since creating the MOU, UNB has been acknowledged as Canada's most entrepreneurial university, producing a stunning 75% of all R&D graduates for the country.
+Since creating the MOU, UNB has been acknowledged as Canada's most entrepreneurial university.
 In 2021, UNB faculty and Ignite Fredericton collaborated under the MOU to create a new MBA course in Applied Integrative Studies.
 The course pairs MBA students with local businesses that are suffering from a variety of challenges, including financial, marketing, HR and more.
 The students work throughout the course to create solutions to their paired businesses' troubles, gaining a first-hand look at the business world as part of their coursework and providing a valuable service to their partners in the process.

 It was the small group of software investors, however, who probably had the biggest impact.
 They saw Vision 2000 as an opportunity and used the government's clear show of support to form the first informal executive network in the community.
 Their timing was good.
 As provincial and local government froze hiring and began to downsize, the best and brightest civil servants left to start "knowledge sector" businesses in technology and services.
 They found support both from private investors and programs introduced by the provincial and Federal governments, including the Atlantic Innovation Fund, the BREAKTHRU Business Plan Competition and the Industrial Research Assistance Program.
 This transformation continued over the next decades all the way to the 2020s, in which 75% of Fredericton's newly created jobs were in technology.